rdawood/MALI/README.md

 				A list of stop words compiled for use in the program.
-Using it is entirely optional and the user can replace the file with his/her own, so long as it is named 'stopwords.txt'.
+Using it is entirely optional and the user can replace the file with his/her own, so long as it is named 'stopwords.txt' and is placed in this folder.

 		--> tokenizer.py
 				Functions used to read a text, tokenize it,